 Do layers make thin hair look thicker?

-If you have thin strands but can’t imagine parting with your long locks, long layers are a great way to add movement.
-Opting for short face-framing layers will rid your hair of some weight and instantly make your roots appear more voluminous.
+If you have thin strands but can’t imagine parting with your long locks, long layers are a great alternative to add movement and volume.
+Short, face-framing layers rid your hair of weight to instantly make roots appear thicker.

 Donut Top Knot

-Secure the ends of your hair with an elastic, then gently tuck it up toward the base of your neck and pin it.
+Secure the ends of your hair with an elastic, then gently tuck them up toward the base of your neck and pin.
 Gently rearrange and loosen your folded hair into a shape that resembles a bob.
 Finish your look with a spritz of shine mist.

 Haircuts For Thin Hair

-For a subtle asymmetrical look, have your stylist cut one side of your lob 1 to 2 inches shorter than the other side.
-If you’re looking for a more dramatic style, have your stylist cut off 4 to 6 inches.
+An on-trend asymmetrical cut is a guaranteed show-stopper—and since it’s on the shorter side, it gives thin strands a volumizing boost.
+For a subtle asymmetrical look, have your stylist cut one side of your lob 1 to 2 inches shorter.
+For a more dramatic style, chop off 4 to 6 inches.

-Looking for a professional to cut and style your thin strands?
+Interested in more professional tricks and tips for thin hair?
 Use our salon locator to book an appointment at a salon near you.